 - Talk about money, and help them establish a budget:

 Students need to understand the total cost associated with their enrollment at the University.
 Involve them in the financial aid process and help them understand that this is truly an investment in their future.
 Help them establish a monthly budget ... and consider such expenses as incidentals, social life, supplies, rent and utilities (if applicable), etc. It may take a few months to get it all down pat, but it will be worth it in the long run.

 Yes, both are here and believe it or not, most likely your student has been exposed to this world before coming to the University.
 It's important for you to discuss the issue prior to your student enrolling.
 Thinking through what decisions they will make regarding alcohol and drug use, along with understanding the options available to them will be of help as they begin their college career.
 Penn State Altoona takes the issue seriously, and we have strict policies that we enforce.

 - Know and understand our policies and rules, and stay up on what's happening on campus:

-We recommend reading all information provided by the University and staying up to date by regularly checking our campus website.
-Stay on top of due dates, deadlines and requirements ... and set the expectation that your student do so as well.
+We recommend reading all of the information provided by the University and staying up to date by regularly checking our campus website.
+Stay on top of due dates, deadlines, and requirements ... and set the expectation that your student does so as well.
 After all, it is their experience!

 - Discuss involvement opportunities, and encourage your student to seek out ways to be involved in campus life:

-Higher education research points out that active participation in co-curricular (out of class) activities such as student clubs and organizations, Greek life, athletics, intramural and recreational sports, student government, honor societies, research opportunities with faculty, etc. has many benefits, including a stronger feeling of connection to the campus community.
+Higher education research points out that active participation in co-curricular (out of class) activities such as student clubs and organizations, Fraternity and Sorority Life, athletics, intramural and recreational sports, student government, honor societies, research opportunities with faculty, etc. has many benefits, including a stronger feeling of connection to the campus community.
 We encourage all students, as possible, to become active in at least one out-of-class experience while at the University.
 There is something for everyone at Penn State Altoona.